fluentassertions/fluentassertions/Home.md

 2. Find a matching member on the expectation object and decide what to do if it can’t find any.
 3. Select the appropriate assertion method for the member’s type and execute it.

 Three main extension points exist: `IEquivalencyStep`, `IMemberSelectionRule`, `IMemberMatchingRule`.
-You may add your own implementations using the `Using` method overloads on `EquivalencyAssertionOptions`.
+You may add your own implementations using the `Using` method overloads on `EquivalencyAssertionOptions`, or if you want to make it a global change, to the `AssertionOptions.EquivalencySteps` collection.

 Fluent Assertions uses these same interfaces to provide its  built-in functionality.
 Internally, for example, `ExcludeMemberByPredicateSelectionRule`, is added to the collection of selection rules when you use the `Excluding(expression)` method on the options parameter of `ShouldBeEquivalentTo()`.
 Even the `Using().When()` construct in the previous section is doing nothing more than inserting an `IEquivalencyStep` in to the list of equivalency steps.
 Creating your own rules is quite straightforward.